-In draft guidance NICE says that adults with severe symptoms should have access to mepolizumab.
+NICE says that adults with severe symptoms should have access to mepolizumab.
 This includes adults who suffer many asthma attacks or those taking regular oral steroids.

 “Asthma attacks can come without any warning so people often live in fear, afraid to go out.
 If they do suffer from an attack, it may lead to hospitalisation and in the worst cases death.

 “Adults with severe asthma have had limited treatment options.
 Many end up taking oral corticosteroids for prolonged periods which can cause further complications such as diabetes, high blood pressure and mood swings.”

 Mepolizumab is the first biologic treatment to target immune cells called eosinophils.
 These cells are responsible for symptoms in thousands of asthma patients.